ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 * They <a href="https://withjack.co.uk/quote">get a quote</a>
 * They become a customer

-Jack's rankings will only improve as I write more content.
+With Jack's rankings will only improve as I write more content.
 I use <a href="http://answerthepublic.com/">Answer The Public</a> to discover what questions people are asking, then I create blog posts or landing pages around it.

-Again, because I'm focusing on a specific audience it's easy to find out what to write about.
+Because I'm focusing on a specific audience it's easy to find out what to write about.
 I can learn what confuses them about insurance and use examples that hit home.

 <strong>Lesson:</strong> I don't think I need to tell you the value of ranking in Google with valuable content.
 Your audience is searching for answers.
 By providing value, you build trust and potentially win customers.